axelarnetwork/axelar-local-dev/README.md

 - `listen(port, callback = null)`: This will serve all the created networks on port `port`.
 Each network is served at `/i` where `i` is the index of the network in `networks` (the first network created is at `/0` and so on).
 - `getAllNetworks(url)`: This will retreive all the networks served by `listen` called from a different instance.
 - `relay()`: A function that passes all the messages to all the gateways and calls the appropriate `IAxelarExecutable` contracts.
+- `getDepostiAddress(sourceNetwork, destinationNetwork, destinationAddress, symbol)`: This function generates a deposit address on `network1` that will route any funds of type `symbol` deposited there (minus some fee) to the `destinationAddress` in `network2`.
+- `getFee(sourceNetwork, destinationNetwork, symbol)`: returns the fee for transferring funds.
+Is set to a constant `1,000,000`.
+- `getGasPrice(sourceNetwork, destinationNetwork, tokenOnSource)`: returns the gas price to execute on `destinationChain`, to be payed in `sourceChain` in token specified by `tokenOnSource` (which is given as an address). `tokenOnSource=AddressZero` corresponds to the native token of the source chain.
+It always returns `1` but may change in the future.
 - `stop(network)`: Destroys the network and removes it from the list of tracked networks.
 - `stopAll()`: Stops all tracked networks.
 - `networks`: A list of all the `Network`s in this instance.